~~~~ Act I ~~~~

 “Well, I would,” Pedro Silva explained, “if you would find something to salvage.”

 Pedro was tall and broad in the chest.
 He had to stoop to be on the bridge.
 He always seemed to be smiling, even when he was angry, which often diffused situations before he knew they needed diffusing.
 He also hated confrontation, so after his poke at the ship’s spotter, he beat a hasty retreat from the bridge.

 “Bah!”
-Jose groaned, frustrated, as she turned her head back to her station.
-She was a cosmologist, and a good one, which was why she received more shares of their salvage than engineers like Pedro and his older brother.
+Jose groaned, frustrated, as she turned back to her station.
+She was a cosmologist, and a good one, which was why she received more shares of their salvage than engineers, like Pedro and his older brother.

 That’s not a natural object, she thought to herself, even as the ship’s computer displayed “INCONCLUSIVE” at her.
 Jose was a scientist, and would never admit this to anyone, but she believed she had an edge on computers—the hunch—with which she could see a good salvage, even when the computers didn’t.

 Diving into Vega’s gravity well would mean a massive cost in fuel to pull them out again, but that would only be her problem if she was wrong about the target.
 She made a decision and flipped on the ship’s internal speakers, “Navigation, I need a course change, ASAP.”

 After a few seconds a reply came back.
 “Be there in five.”